ydahal1/ydahal1/ReadMe.md

-Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”

 [
-Mon Aug 17 00:17:31 UTC 2026
+Tue Aug 18 00:17:01 UTC 2026
  ]